Research

 Books

-Engstrom, Richard N., J. Benjamin Taylor, and Robert M. Howard. forthcoming.
+Engstrom, Richard N., J. Benjamin Taylor, and Robert M. Howard.
+2024.
 Georgia’s Constitution and Government, 10th edition.
 Athens, GA: University of Georgia Press.

 Richey, Sean, and J. Benjamin Taylor.
 2020.
 Political Advocacy and American Politics: Why People Fight So Often About Politics.
 New York: Routledge.